 After initial measurement, other financial liabilities are subsequently measured at amortized cost using the effective interest method.
-Amortized cost is calculated by taking into account any discount of premium on the issue and fees that are an integral part of the effective interest rate (EIR).
+Amortized cost is calculated by taking into account any discount of premium on the issue and fees that are an integral part of the EIR.
 Any effects on restatement of foreign currency-denominated liabilities are recognized in the consolidated statement of income.